An Information-Theoretic Approach to Joint Sensing and Communication: Introduction

 \subsection{Notation}

 We use calligraphic letters to denote sets, e.g., $\Xc$.
-The sets of real and nonnegative real numbers however are denoted by $\mathbb{R}$ and $\mathbb{R}_0^+$.
+The sets of real and nonnegative real numbers, however, are denoted by $\mathbb{R}$ and $\mathbb{R}_0^+$.
 Random variables are denoted by uppercase letters, e.g., $X$, and their realizations by lowercase letters, e.g., $x$.
-For vectors we use boldface notation, i.e., lower case boldface letters such as $\xv$ for deterministic vectors.
+For vectors, we use boldface notation, i.e., lower case boldface letters such as $\xv$ for deterministic vectors.
 We use $[1:X]$ to denote the set $\{1, \cdots, X\}$.
 We use $X^n$ for the tuple of random variables $(X_1, \cdots, X_n)$.
 We abbreviate \emph{independent and identically distributed} as \emph{i.i.d.} {and \emph{probability mass function} as \emph{pmf}.} Logarithms are taken with respect to base $2$.
+We use $\perp$ to indicate independence between random variables.